allegro/allegro.tech/_posts/2020-03-04-dotnet-new-templates.md

 WebAPI project files: `Startup.cs` and `Program.cs`.
 The second one usally stays untouched unless someone needs to configure HostBuilder.
 So why don't we factor out the common code from the former:
 * loading configuration,
-* setting up service to service auth,
+* setting up service to service authorization,
-* serialization settings
+* serialization settings,
-* configuring logging
+* logging configuration,
 * health checks,
-* common libraries mostly used (e.g. Swagger),
+* most widely used libraries (e.g. Swagger),
+* HttpClientFactory,
-* HttpClientFactory or any factories and bootstrappers you may want.
+* any other boilerplate you may want.

 All configuration comes out of the box, so having a template makes it easy and convenient to create a service that